< Back

 Lucretia.
 Wood, 78 x 56.

 The paragon of Roman virtue is represented as a voluptuous blonde, about to plunge the dagger into her breast.
-Recorded in the Borghese collection in 1650 as a work of Titian.
+Recorded in old Borghese inventories (1650 to 1833) as a work of Titian.
 The attribution to Palma Vecchio was made in 1880 by Giovanni Morelli.
 The execution is rather mechanical and might be largely by Palma’s workshop.
+Proposed datings have ranged widely ('around 1510' to '1525-28').

 Madonna, Saints and Donor.
 Wood, 71 x 108.